HUD Buyer Select Closing Agent # saturn0001

 HUD Seller Information

-There is an Asset Manager (AM) contractor who is responsible for marketing these properties.
-If you have looking to or have bought a HUD home in Northern Illinois you will be dealing the following:
+If you are looking to or have bought a HUD home in Illinois you will be dealing the following:

 You can see all the properties listed in Illinois at: